korenmiklos/talks/2021-08-26-nyari-muhely/README.md

 ## Why are some cities bad that used to be good?
 1. myopia or externalities
-2. adjustment costs, irreversbilities, non-convexities
+2. adjustment costs, irreversibilities, non-convexities
+	- more relevant for heavy industry
+	- potentially relevant for spatial development